 - MTOR and AMPK are enzymatic reactions closely related to the aging process.

 - MTOR is essential for brain health and muscle growth.
 It prevents muscle wasting, preserves bone strength, and prevent dementia.

 - But too much mTOR activity is problematic.
-High levels have been shown to shorten the lifespan.
+High levels of mTOR have been shown to shorten the lifespan.
 Lowering mTOR has been shown to increase the lifespan of lab animals by as much as 50 percent.
 LEARN MORE

 How to lower mTOR:

 There are several possible ways of lowering mTOR activity.
 They include:

 - Eating a low protein diet.
 (0.8 grams per kg of lean body mass).(Animals fed HIGH protein diets live shorter, not longer lives, because protein increases mTOR.)

 - NOTE: Some researchers maintain that this is too low, and that we need around 100 grams a day to prevent muscle atrophy.